 The standard for bounce rate does vary across industries, however, a website on a mobile device that is not easy to interact with will have a significantly higher bounce rate.
 I see most websites with a poor mobile design with a bounce rate of 50-75%.
 This is incredibly high.
 A bounce rate over 25% tells you that 1 out of 4 visitors to your website are leaving without visiting another page.
 A high bounce rate means your website’s user experience is lacking, and your message on mobile may not be communicated clearly.

-Making improvements to your website’s user experience and communication on mobile is a good place to start.
+To remedy a high bounce rate making improvements to your website’s user experience on mobile is a good place to start.
 You want to lower your bounce rate so people are visiting more than 1 page, yes, but the point I really want to make here is that you should be doing more than just getting your website visitors to view more than 1 page.
 The better experience your website visitors have on mobile the more pages they’ll view, and the more they will learn about your business and the service you offer to the community.
-That’s what is most important, so design your website to fit the experience you want your customer to have on mobile.
+That’s what is most important.
+The takeaway here is to start by designing your website to fit the experience you want your customer to have on mobile.

 #2 Website Stat That Matters: Time Spent On Website